 If you are a side sleeper, a pillow between the knees in addition to your side sleeper pillow is highly recommended.

 The Contour Leg Pillow is placed between the legs and is shaped in such a way to relax the back muscles while sleeping on the side.

-The side sleeper belt is the ultimate accessory for sleeping on the side in a comfortable and effective way.
-It doesn't matter what pillow you use, as long as you have the belt you don't have to worry about rolling over while sleeping.
+The side sleeping backpack is the ultimate accessory for sleeping on the side in a comfortable and effective way.
+It doesn't matter what pillow you use, as long as you have the backpack you don't have to worry about rolling over while sleeping.

-The best side sleeper belt is Rematee bumper belt which is already used in many sleep laboratories in USA and Canada for treating snoring and mild to moderate obstructive sleep apnea.
+The side sleeping backpack is effective only for treating snoring and mild to moderate obstructive sleep apnea.

 Bottom line...
 Can a side sleeper pillow reduce the risk of apnea and snoring to good extent?
 The answer is "yes" as long as you have a mild to moderate sleep apnea, and the cause of your snoring is an obstruction of the airway.

 Many apnea sufferers agree that side sleeper pillow is better for side sleeping than the traditionally shaped ones because of their ergonomic design and their slightly elevated top.
 Both types, however, can cause problems for those using CPAP or similar machines and masks.

 Using a special CPAP pillow (a pillow with a cut away in the foam to allow the CPAP mask to rest) will help you sleep better on the side while keeping the mask comfortably on your face.